jpur/chip8-emu/README.md

 An emulator for CHIP-8.

 # Compiling
-Requires SDL2, then simply run `make`.
+Requires SDL2, then simply run `mingw32-make` (on Windows).
 You may need to adjust the makefile depending on your system/SDL2 installation.

 # Running
 ```